 Online web sources in addition to those affiliated with Ferguson include Decor Planet, Faucet Depot, Plumbtile, Quality Bath, and Amati Canada.
 A few Graff faucets are sold at Amazon, but the styles and finishes available are very limited.

-Minimum Advertised Price Policy
+Minimum Advertised Price (MAP) Policy

 No matter where you buy a Graff faucet in the U.S., do not expect a substantial discount.